dm9965/estore-project/docs/DesignDoc.md

 * Add/Remove for Shopping Cart Process : Users can Add/Remove Items to Shopping Cart
 * Admin Shopping Cart Process : Admin Cannot Access Shopping Carts
 * User Shopping Cart Process : User Can View Items in Shopping Cart
+* Toastr Pop-Ups : User gets a Toastr Pop-Up whenever an Action is Complete
+* Product Display : Each Item in the Inventory is Equipped with a Dummy Image
+* User Checkout Functionality : User can View Items in Shopping Cart and Checkout with said Items

 ## Application Domain